Friday, March 5, 2010

 Crookhaven Heads -

-the beach 200 metres to the west of the current lighthouse.
+The first light at Crookhaven Heads was built on the beach 200 metres to the west of the current lighthouse.
 In 1872, apparatus was a red light brass lantern made from a ship's masthead light supported on two poles and was placed by boatmen at the Shoalhaven river entrance.
 The original lighthouse was constructed of timber in 1882 as part of the Shoalhaven Signal Station.
 In 1904, the new brick lighthouse to the south of the mouth of the Shoalhaven River was commissioned and the old wooden lighthouse was immediately demolished.
 The new structure incorporated the lantern from the former lighthouse on Cape St. George.

 It was at this time that the name of the station was changed to Crookhaven Heads.